Guy is no stranger to a solid day’s work.

 Together with his family, Guy worked with employment consultant Sarah to find suitable opportunities for ongoing part-time work in his community.

-A placement as part of the AccessAbility Day proved successful as Guy developed his confidence to demonstrate his skills and enthusiam for being in a workshop.
+A placement as part of the AccessAbility Day proved successful as Guy developed his confidence to demonstrate his skills and enthusiasm for being in a workshop.

-When a job opportunity came up as a workshop assistant with a local rural retailer, Guy didn’t hesitate to prove his ability to be an indispensible member of the team.
+When a job opportunity came up as a workshop assistant with a local rural retailer, Guy didn’t hesitate to prove his ability to be an indispensable member of the team.

 Today his employers are so happy to have Guy join them they said he is in high demand from others in the workshop when they need a hand to get work done.

 Also a well-known member of the local community in Strathalbyn, Guy’s recent job success has been featured in the Mount Barker Courier.